CharlieBurton10/classicalmusicquiz/README.md

 ## User Experience (UX)

-### Intitial Discussion
-Waggy Tail Lodge have decide to expand their customer base with a website.
-They want a website to make a better customer experience and to help attract new customers.
-They also want to move their booking system online instead of customers phoning there booking through.

-#### Key information for the site
-* What are the facilities.
-* About the owners.
-* Testimonials from current customers.
-* Information on services and prices
-* Contact and location details.
-* Online booking system.

-### User Stories

-#### Owner Goals
+### Site Goals
 * To be able to view the site on a range of device sizes.
-* To make it easy for potential customers to find out what services they offer.
-* To make it clear for current customers on updated prices.
-* To allow customers to book online, to make the owners time more efficient.
+* I want the site to be attractive, responsive and easy to use for the user.
+* I want the site to work as intended incrementing the questions and score as the user progresses, with the timer going down for each question.
+* I want the user to have a varied choice of questions.
 * To make it user friendly and for all ages.

+### User Stories

 #### First Time Customers Goals